Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport: Numerical Methods for Optimal Transport and Optimal Information Transport

 \begin{thm}[Uniform Convergence in Nonsmooth Cases] Assuming that we have a consistent and monotone discretization of $\Delta^h$ and the Lipschitz control on the discretization, then the solution $u^h$ converges uniformly to the Lipschitz viscosity solution $u$ of the Poisson equation on the manifold $M$ where $u(x_0) = 0$ \begin{proof} Techniques are identical to those used in~\cite{HT_OTonSphere}.
 Uniform convergence can be proved for nonsmooth cases ($C^{0, 1}(M)$) by assuming that the modified Poisson equation~\eqref{eq:modifiedPoisson} has a unique solution. \end{proof} \end{thm}

 \begin{remark} The compactness arguments given in this section naturally do not lead to explicit convergence rates.
-However, forthcoming work will establish the guaranteed convergence rate $\left\vert u^h - u \right\vert = \mathcal{O} \left( h^{\alpha/3} \right)$ for \textit{a priori} $C^3$ solutions of the Poisson equation by explicitly constructing bounding functions. \end{remark}
+However, forthcoming work will establish the guaranteed convergence rate $\left\vert u^h - u \right\vert = \mathcal{O} \left( h^{\alpha/3} \right)$ for \textit{a priori} $C^3$ solutions of the Poisson equation. \end{remark}